 - Construction materials

-- Foam products (including egg cartons, packing
+- Foam products (including egg cartons, packing materials and food containers)

 - Hardcover books